OfficeDev/office-js-docs-pr.zh-cn/docs/develop/develop-overview.md

 ## <a name="next-steps"></a>后续步骤

-本文概述了创建 Office 加载项的不同方法、介绍了加载项扩展 Office UI 的方法，描述了 API 集,介绍了 Script Lab（一种用来于了解 Office JavaScript API 和建立加载项功能原型的宝贵工具）。现在，你了解这一介绍性信息，请考虑沿着以下学习路径继续你的 Office 加载项之旅。
+This article has outlined the different ways to create Office Add-ins, introduced the ways that an add-in can extend the Office UI, described the API sets, and introduced Script Lab as a valuable tool for exploring Office JavaScript APIs and prototyping add-in functionality.
+Now that you've explored this introductory information, consider continuing your Office Add-ins journey along the following paths.

 ### <a name="create-an-office-add-in"></a>创建 Office 加载项